 Q&A: Remembering the Liberation of Auschwitz 75 Years Later

-Holocaust Memorial Day, Jan.
+International Holocaust Remembrance Day, Jan.
 27, marks the 75th anniversary of the liberation of Auschwitz, the largest Nazi concentration camp where more than 1 million men, women and children were killed during World War II.

 Adam Rovner is an associate professor of English and Jewish literature at DU’s College of Arts, Humanities and Social Sciences and the director of the Center for Judaic Studies.
 He shared, via an email interview, his perspective on the Holocaust’s enduring significance with the DU Newsroom.

 What lessons from the Holocaust are especially important today?

 Sadly, one lesson of the Nazi genocide is that citizens of many nations embrace murderous ideologies.
 The lesson may not be how different we are in 2020 from those who murdered Jews, hunted them down, dispossessed them or betrayed them, but how similar we are.
 If we seek positive lessons, I’m sure they can be found.
 But the ease with which language and thought were corrupted by Nazi rhetoric and the embrace of exterminationist policies by their collaborators does not hold up much in the way of hope for humanity.
 The Germans were not the only “willing executioners” in Europe.
 Despite their reputation for tolerance, the Dutch had one of the highest percentages of Nazi collaboration of all occupied countries.
 America [was] an exceptional haven for Jews in the 20th century.
 Whether this continues well into the 21st century remains to be seen.

 As we enter this next decade, we face the fact that the last of the Holocaust survivors are dying.
 A 2018 survey found the Holocaust is fading from memory.
 What challenges do we face in keeping survivors’ stories alive?